hepnos/HEPnOS-Autotuning/README.md

   environment variables.

 By default, `install.sh` will use the above files to install the necessary dependencies.
-In the process, it will create a `pip-requirements.<platform>.lock` file  describing the exact version of each python package installed by pip.
+In the process, it will create a a `sources.yaml.lock` file specifying the exact commit used for spack and mochi, and a `pip-requirements.txt.lock` file describing the exact version of each python package installed by pip.
-If such a file is present, `install.sh` will use it in place of `pip-requirements.txt`.
+If such a files are present in the build directory when calling `install.sh`, it will use them in place of `sources.yaml` and `pip-requirements.txt`.

 ### Freezing the repository

 Once it's time to provide reviewers with an archive from which they can reproduce experiments, please do the following:
-- Make sure the `pip-requirements.<platform>.lock` files are provided;
-- Make sure the references in `settings.sh` point to _commits_, NOT branches or tags;
+- Erase everything from the build directory except for `pip-requirements.txt.lock` and `sources.yaml.lock`
 - Make sure dependencies in `spack-requirements.txt` point to numbered versions (not _main_, _develop_, or other branch-based version).

 ## Running the experiments